 There is no formula for establishing meaningful visual links.
-Simplistic or tokenistic responses are rarely successful, and simply selecting one or more of the methods described above will not guarantee the objective is achieved.
+Simplistic or token responses are rarely successful, and simply selecting one or more of the methods described above will not guarantee the objective is achieved.
 Generally, however, the primary relationships described (similarity of plan and frontage alignment; overall bulk and form) are required, and these may be supported by others.
 There is no expectation that making more references will necessarily achieve a better result.
 An appropriate degree of consistency will be achieved when the mix of methods appropriate to each unique setting is selected and integrated into a coherent design response.
+Nevertheless, the above list is not exhaustive, and other special features may be relevant in any given situation.